Quincy Carter: 2002 season

 In 2002, the Cowboys would sign another young quarterback and former baseball player, Chad Hutchinson, to compete with Carter.
-The highlight of the season was Carter leading the Cowboys to a dramatic come from behind win for the second time in three weeks (the other one was against the St. Louis Rams), on his 25th birthday he turned a 13-0 deficit to the Carolina Panthers, into a 14-13 victory by throwing an 80-yard touchdown pass to Joey Galloway with 3:55 left, then a 24-yarder to Antonio Bryant with 56 seconds to go.
+The highlight of the season was Carter leading the Cowboys to a dramatic come from behind win for the second time in three weeks (the other one was against the St. Louis Rams), on his 25th birthday he turned a 13–0 deficit to the Carolina Panthers, into a 14–13 victory by throwing an 80-yard touchdown pass to Joey Galloway with 3:55 left, then a 24-yarder to Antonio Bryant with 56 seconds to go.

-He lost the starting job after a 9-6 loss in the seventh game against the Arizona Cardinals, in which he engaged in a heated sideline argument with Jerry Jones.
-Hutchinson would start the last 9 games of the season.
+He lost the starting job after a 9–6 loss in the seventh game against the Arizona Cardinals, in which he engaged in a heated sideline argument with Jerry Jones.
+Hutchinson would start the last nine games of the season.

-Carter in 7 starts had a 3-4 record, including a loss to the expansion team Houston Texans.
-He completed 125 out of 221 attempts for 1,465 yards, 7 touchdowns, 27 carries for 91 yards and 8 interceptions.
-He threw for at least 200 yards in 6 consecutive games, marking the longest stretch by a Cowboy since Aikman had a streak of 6 games in 1993.
-He also completed more than 20 passes in 3 straight games, which was the longest stretch by a Cowboy since Aikman had a streak of 5 games in 1996.
+Carter, in seven starts had a 3–4 record, including a loss to the expansion team Houston Texans.
+He completed 125 out of 221 attempts for 1,465 yards, 7 touchdowns, 8 interceptions, along with 27 carries for 91 yards.
+He threw for at least 200 yards in six consecutive games, marking the longest stretch by a Cowboy since Aikman had a streak of six games in 1993.
+He also completed more than 20 passes in three straight games, which was the longest stretch by a Cowboy since Aikman had a streak of five games in 1996.